modxorg/Docs/en/building-sites/integrating-templates/index.md

+---
+title: "Building Templates"
+---

 ## Building Templates

 The integration of a site into MODX will often start with defining which elements of the site are commonly repeated from page to page.
 Typically repeated elements would be a header, navigation and a footer.

 The example below demonstrates a simple template where content, populated in each individual resource by the content field, can be injected into the `[[*content]]` tag, which in turn is surrounded by markup defined as the [Template](building-sites/elements/templates).

 ``` html
 <!DOCTYPE html>